MySolace/La-Sape/README.md

 $ npm start
 ```

-### Development Environment Features

-- Live preview sever (using [BrowserSync](http://www.browsersync.io/))
-- CSS Autoprefixing
-- Sass compilation
-- Browserify bundling
-- Image optimization

-## Build
+## Building

-**Build for release:**
+When you are done making your changes, make sure to run the following, to compile the production version of the static HTML and asset files:

 ```
 $ npm run build
 ```

 Fabricator builds both a static documentation site and optimized CSS and JS toolkit files.

-The build artifacts output to the `dist` directory.
-This can be deployed to any static hosting environment - no language runtime or database is required.
+Static files are compiled in the `dist` directory.
+You can view the files here: [http://crisistextline.github.io/La-Sape](http://crisistextline.github.io/La-Sape)